 Pour 1/2 cup of Blue Dawn detergent (no substitutes for best result) into the drain.
 For tough clogs, use a full cup.

 While that sits, bring a half pot of water (about 4 cups) to boil.
 Pour this into the drain slowly but steadily to avoid getting burned by splashing water.
-Next, run water down the drain to check how freely water flows through.
+Allow to sit for 10 – 15 minutes, then run water down the drain to check how freely water flows through.

 Baking soda and vinegar